unjs/unstorage/docs/2.drivers/netlify.md

 > Store data in Netlify Blobs.

-Store data in a [Netlify Blobs](https://docs.netlify.com/blobs/overview/) store This is supported in both [edge](#using-in-netlify-edge) and Node.js function runtimes, as well at during builds.
+Store data in a [Netlify Blobs](https://docs.netlify.com/blobs/overview/) store.
+This is supported in both [edge](#using-in-netlify-edge) and Node.js function runtimes, as well as during builds.

 ::read-more{title="Netlify Blobs" to="https://docs.netlify.com/blobs/overview/"}
 ::